christopear/dnd-campaign/README.md

 ##### Structure
 Have settled on an class structure, where each race is a class (as opposed to race being a variable).
 This choice was made for future proofing purposes: in future, each race will have different random generation requirements (such as name, age, life expectancy, attraction, etc.) which is better dealt with using class inheritance.

 Top level classes are abstract classes.
-Each race inherits from top level Person class, which defines some base characteristics (such as marriage rules).
+Each race inherits from top level Race class, which defines some base characteristics (such as marriage rules).

 ##### Races

 Name generators have been scraped from [Fantasy Name Generators](http://fantasynamegenerators.com) for each individual class, converted from javascript into pythonand put into a working package structure.
-They have also been classified into their lore origin (e.g. core 5e, UA, volo, etc.) - development will mainly focus on the Core races but theoretically should scale up easily.
+They have also been classified into their lore origin (e.g. core 5e, UA, volo, etc.) - development will mainly focus on the Core race but theoretically should scale up easily.

 ##### Life expectancy